-- 1. On August 3, 2018, the International Bureau of the World Intellectual Property Organization (WIPO) received a request from the Permanent Mission of the United States of America to the World Trade Organization (WTO), to resubmit "The Economic Impact of Patent Delays and Uncertainty: U.S. Concerns about Proposals for New Patent Disclosure Requirements", as contained in document WIPO/GRTKF/IC/36/10, for discussion by the Thirty-Seventh Session of the Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore (IGC). - 2.
+- 1. On November 15, 2018, the International Bureau of the World Intellectual Property Organization (WIPO) received a request from the Permanent Mission of the United States of America to the World Trade Organization (WTO), to submit the updated version of "The Economic Impact of Patent Delays and Uncertainty: U.S. Concerns about Proposals for New Patent Disclosure Requirements", as contained in document WIPO/GRTKF/IC/37/15, for discussion by the Thirty-Eighth Session of the Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore (IGC). - 2.
 Pursuant to the request above, the Annex to this document contains the submission referred to. - 3.
 The Committee is invited to take note of and consider the proposal in the Annex to this document.